yanivefraim/yoshi/README.md

 ##### `wix.translationModuleName`

 For angular project, this will be the name of the angular module containing the processed trasnlation files.
-If not specified, the name `${wix.clientProjectName}Translations` will be used if available, otherwise, the project name will be taken from the `package.json` name property.
+If not specified, the project name will be taken from the `package.json` name property.

 ##### `wix.specs`